nauam/Courses/docs/administration/projects/project-create.md

 _Execution History Clean_

-When you enable Execution History Clean, you can control the frequency which QW Control removes your execution history.
+When you enable Execution History Clean, you can control the frequency which Rundeck removes your execution history.

 _Execution Mode_